chiriacandrei25/temaLfa/README.md

 # temaLfa
-Takes 2 Deterministic Finite Automaton from input and return wether they are equivalent or not (admit the same language or not)
+Takes 2 Deterministic Finite Automaton from input and return whether they are equivalent or not (admit the same language or not)